.

 • Day 1: Rendezvous in Ulaanbaatar, settle in, optional cultural activities on your own, and group dinner.

 • Day 3: Half-day orientation and training.
-Second half of day spent on data collection (setting up small mammal trapping grids and raptor nest monitoring, etc.).
+The second half of the day will be spent on data collection (setting up small mammal trapping grids, vegetation sampling, transect walks, raptor nest monitoring, etc.).

 • Days 4–6: Data collection